-Metamorphosis I: Nature Changes – work in progress
+Metamorphosis I: Nature Changes

 One of the themes in Janet’s work, Metamorphosis, is inspired by the metamorphosis of insects, and also personal and spiritual transformation.
 It follows from the research and visual work that she did for her SAND(SPOOR] performance at the Arts Lounge during the 2012 National Arts Festival, which focused on tracks and marks left on the landscape by human, animal, insect alike.

 While exploring ‘metamorphosis’, Janet realized it fits within a wider theme:

 There is currently 10-14 million species of life on Earth.
 An organism is seen as a biotic, living part of the environment.
 An organism is seen to:

 - be self-regulating, achieving a state of homeostasis